strapi/documentation/docs/user-docs/latest/content-manager/managing-relational-fields.md

 # Managing relational fields

 Relation-type fields added to a content-type from the Content-type Builder allow establishing a relation with another collection type.
 These fields are called "relational fields".

-Relational fields are before all else regular fields, meaning that their content is written from the edit view of the content-type they belong to (see [Writing content](writing-content.md)).

-However, relational fields can point to one or several entries of the other content-type, this is why in the Content Manager it is possible to manage a content-type's relational fields to choose which entries are relevant.
+The content of relational fields is written from the edit view of the content-type they belong to (see [Writing content](writing-content.md)).
+However, relational fields can point to one or several entries of the other collection type, this is why in the Content Manager it is possible to manage a content-type's relational fields to choose which entries are relevant.

 ::: details Example
 In my Strapi admin panel I have created 2 collection types: